 The lower section of the tab contains five tabs containing

-different directories for messages.
-The status of a message defines which
+a different subdirectory name.
+The status of a message defines which directory

-directory it can be found in.
-Each path leads to a directory containing
+it can be found in.
+Each path leads to a directory containing messages of a

 The first directory (INBOX) is for incoming messages,

 i.e., messages delivered to Ozeki NG - SMS Gateway and

 (according to inbound routing rules).

 The second directory (OUTBOX ) is for outgoing messages, i.e.,

 messages originated by the File user for Ozeki NG - SMS Gateway to send out